-In Babylon, the temple was dedicated to the Babylonian god Marduk, the chief god of the empire.
+That temple was dedicated to the Babylonian god Marduk, chief god of the empire.
 Marduk used a divine weapon called Imhullu to savage the earth goddess Tiamat in the Mesopotamian story of creation, Enuma Elish.
 Imhullu is “the atrocious wind, the tempest, the whirlwind, the hurricane, the wind of four and the wind of seven, the tumid wind worst of all.”
-Accordingly, creation is fraught with savagery and violent upheaval.
+Accordingly, the Mesopotamian story of creation is fraught with savagery and violent upheaval.

-What countries on earth acknowledge a Creator in their founding documents?
-Where do we read of a Creator who endowed mankind with unalienable rights to life, liberty and the pursuit of happiness / possession of property?
+From a national standpoint, which nations acknowledge a Creator in their founding documents?
+Where do we read of a Creator who endowed mankind with inalienable rights to life, liberty and the pursuit of happiness or the possession of property?

 “Hear the word of the Lord: Days are coming when all that is in your house, and that which your ancestors have stored up until this day, shall be carried to Babylon; nothing shall be left, says the Lord.
 Some of your own sons who are born to you shall be taken away; they shall be eunuchs in the palace of the king of Babylon.”

-Is this the fate of the people of God… that all their possessions be carried away to a foreign land?
-Will the children of God, adopted as sons and daughters through Christ, be neutered and forced to serve a foreign ruler?
-Is America a nation that still honors God?
-Do her public servants fight for a knowledge of Him?
-Are peace and security more important, as they were to Hezekiah, than our collective identity as the people of the one true God?
+Could this also be the fate of the American people?
+Will America’s lands continue to be mortgaged to foreign countries?
+As national debt increases, will America continue borrowing from foreigners?
+Will the children of God, adopted sons and daughters through baptism, be neutered and forced to serve others?
+What happens to a nation that fails to honor God?
+What happens when a nation’s public servants cease fighting for religious freedom, for freedom to teach and learn about Him?
+Are peace and security more important, as they were to Hezekiah, than our identity as a people of God?

-Do you remember the story of the Israelites in the book of Joshua, chapter 7, how they lost the battle with Ai, how their hearts turned to water?
-This happened because one of their members, Achan, had taken devoted things [idols] that should have been destroyed, hiding them beside his tent.
-His disobedience was impacting the whole body of Israelites.
+Consider how the Israelites lost the battle with Ai.
+During this battle their confidence melted away like water.
+Why did this happen?
+It happened because one Israelite, Achan, had taken devoted things [idols] that should have been destroyed, hiding them beside his tent.
+His disobedience impacted the whole body of Israelites.